Defoliating desert roses is when we cut off the branches with young leaves on our growing plants.

 When we cut off the branches, adenium will develop even more branches back.
 Now with more branches, it makes sense for our babies to distribute the overall assets—nutrients like food, sunlight, water—a bit less for everyone in the more crowded family.

 That means the leaves are now smaller.
 They cluster up closer together to receive all the good bits.
-This is what many bonsai enthusiasts love and want for the adenium desert rose–that is a dense canopy.
+This is what many bonsai enthusiasts love and want for the adenium desert rose–that is a nice dense canopy.

 4. To stop water loss

 Another practical reason why folks defoliate their desert roses is to stop them from losing more water.
+Leaves are the main water outlets of the adenium plant.

 Although adenium is a type of succulent, deciduous plant that doesn’t require a lot of water, sometimes without adequate hydration, the leaves will turn brown or yellow.

 Growers cut the leaves off in this case to stop the plants from using up more water.
 It's like turning off the water faucet temporarily.
-The often do this to rescue a dehydrated desert rose or to force it to go dormant in the winter.
+They often do this to rescue a dehydrated desert rose or to force it to go dormant in the winter.

 When Do We Defoliate Adenium?